Chapter 3 Thematic maps in R

 3.4 Using graduated symbols

 Some of the literature on thematic cartography highlights how counts, like the ones above, are best represented using graduated symbols rather than choropleth maps (using colour, as we did above).
 So let’s try to go for a more appropriate representation.
 In tmap you can use tm_symbols for this.
-We will use tm_borders to provide some context.
+We will also use tm_borders to provide some context.

 tm_shape(manchester_crime_lsoa) +